GreenfishK/starvers/src/jena_TDB/README.md

 docker build -t bear-jena .
 ```

+## Get input data and queries

+See paragraph with the same name in [this common README](../common/README.md).

 ## Put the data and queries in place

-This step is needed to run locally.
-When running on server donizetti.labnet, the data is already there.
+This step is needed to run locally, assuming the data and queries at `donizetti.labnet:/mnt/datastore/data/dslab/experimental/patch/` are golden.

-**TODO: Document how to create input, starting from [the BEAR documentation](https://aic.ai.wu.ac.at/qadlod/bear.html).**

 ```sh
 # create directories